Skip to Content

 If you’ve customized these ports, ensure they match your configuration.

-2. Configure Firewall Policies to Allow WAN Access
+2. Configure Firewall Policies to Allow WAN Access.

 I have temporarily connected to another internet, and when I check the public IP here, as you can see, I got the IP x.x.x.111 , I will be allowing the WinBox access to only to this IP.

-2. Create the Firewall Policy
+To Create the Firewall Policy.

 • Navigate to IP -> Firewall.